 If you are exploring the idea of buying a second home or relocating abroad whilst investigating the islands as one of your prime candidates, we would like to make life easier for you and provide a few reasons why buying a home in Malta makes a lot of sense.

-Going back to the property market in Malta, if you purchase a property in one of the Special Designated Areas located in Malta or Gozo there is nothing restricting you from renting your property.
+Going back to the property market in Malta, if you purchase a property in one of the Special Designated Areas located in Malta or Gozo there is nothing restricting you from property for rent Malta.
 The rental yield in these areas can be anywhere between 4 to 7 per cent.
 So, if you’re looking for a place in the sun which has the sea at your doorstep, the island lifestyle, Mediterranean cuisine, a hub for business that also has an attractive residency programme and a healthy real estate market, Malta is the right place for you.